RyanTran1423/SchedulingApp/README.md

 - Done
 - To run the website locally: Run "pnpm run dev" to build the app and start the server on local host
 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+# Exercise:
+- Goal: Upon a user entering their login credentials, query the database to see if their account exists.
+If so, redirect the user to the dashboard based on their role.
+Else, log an error